-Dr. Ben Talei at the Beverly Hills Center for Plastic & Laser Surgery a leading figure in the field of Minimally Invasive Rhinoplasty (Nosejob) and Minimally Invasive Revision Rhinoplasty.
-He is constantly pushing the envelope in order to achieve more natural, more significant results with significantly les swelling and downtime.
-Although this type of nose procedure cannot be performed for all types of patients, for select candidates the outcomes are remarkable.
+Dr. Ben Talei of the Beverly Hills Center for Plastic & Laser Surgery, is a leading figure in the field of minimally invasive rhinoplasty (nosejob) and minimally invasive revision rhinoplasty.
+He is constantly pushing the envelope in order to achieve significant results that are more natural with less swelling and downtime.
+Although this type of nose procedure ccannot be performed for all types of patients, for select candidates the outcomes are remarkable.

 What is Rhinoplasty?
 What is a typical Nosejob?

 Neither approach is right or wrong to use.
-What dictates the type of Rhinoplasty performed is the surgeon’s comfort level and experience as well as what the patient’s nose permits.
-From either approach, the cartilages and bone can be reshaped to provide a more harmonious and pleasant appearance.
+What dictates the type of rhinoplasty performed is the surgeon’s comfort level, experience and what the patient’s nose permits.
+From either approach, the cartilage and bone can be reshaped to provide a more harmonious and pleasant appearance.
 Many specialists are also committed to improving nasal breathing.

-Although Rhinoplasty is one of the most commonly performed cosmetic procedures, you must remember that it is also one of the most difficult.
-And, while the majority of surgeons may be able to get an adequate outcome with a simple nose and minor changes, it truly takes a specialist to help you judge what is right for you and obtain results in a predictable and reproducible way for every nose type.
+Although rhinoplasty is one of the most commonly performed cosmetic procedures, you must remember that it is also one of the most difficult.
+The majority of surgeons may be able to get an adequate outcome with a simple nose and minor changes.
+However, it truly takes a specialist to help you judge what is right for you and obtain results in a predictable and reproducible way for every nose type.

 What is Minimally Invasive Rhinoplasty?

-Minimally Invasive Rhinoplasty is a technique pioneered by Dr. Talei to shorten healing time and bruising even more while leaving minimal to no evidence a surgery was done.
-This is a form of Closed, Endonasal, or Internal Rhinoplasty consisting of more limited incisions and less dissection, which makes the procedure more difficult.
+Minimally invasive rhinoplasty is a technique pioneered by Dr. Talei.
+This technique shortens healing time and bruising even more, and it leaves minimal to no evidence that a surgery was done.
+This is a form of closed endonasal, or internal rhinoplasty, consisting of more limited incisions and less dissection, which makes the procedure more difficult.
 All incisions are made internally with no external evidence of scar or discoloration.
-Making more limited incisions gives the surgeon less room to work in, so pre-operative photography and detailed analysis is of utmost importance in order to help predict the maneuvers that need to be made.
-Dr. Talei’s patients are consistently thrilled with the results and even their closest family members have difficulty accepting that a procedure was done.
-What sets Dr. Talei apart is that he is able to obtain the most significant changes in the nasal aesthetic and breathing while improving balance within the face and maintaining and entirely natural and untouched appearance.
+Making more limited incisions gives the surgeon less room to work in.
+So, pre-operative photography and a detailed analysis is of the utmost importance in order to help predict the maneuvers that need to be made.
+Dr. Talei’s patients are consistently thrilled with the results, and even their closest family members have difficulty accepting that a procedure was done.
+What sets Dr. Talei apart, is that he is able to obtain the most significant changes in the nasal aesthetic and breathing.
+This is while improving balance within the face and maintaining an entirely natural and untouched appearance.